 When Indian Accents Create Communication Challenges

-Different Indian English accents can sometimes lead to misunderstandings in Indian English communication:
+Different Indian English accents can sometimes lead to misunderstandings in Indian English communication: In the Workplace:- Conference calls between offices in different states can be challenging

 - Important details might be misheard during team discussions